 Just Detention International (formerly Stop Prisoner Rape) – has three core goals for its work: 1) to ensure government accountability for prisoner rape, 2) to transform ill-informed public attitudes about sexual violence in detention, and 3) to promote access to resources for those who have survived this form of abuse, Los Angeles, CA.

-National Resource Center for the Elimination of Prison Rape – established through a cooperative agreement between the Bureau of Justice Assistance and The National Council on Crime and Delinquency, the National PREA Resource Center (PRC) will serve as the national source for online and direct support, training, technical assistance, and research to assist adult and juvenile corrections, detention, and law enforcement professionals in their work to eliminate sexual assault in confinement.
-Website launch news release.
+National PREA Resource Center – established through a cooperative agreement between Bureau of Justice Assistance and National Council on Crime and Delinquency, National PREA Resource Center (PRC) serves as the national source for online and direct support, training, technical assistance, and research to assist adult and juvenile corrections, detention, and law enforcement professionals in their work to eliminate sexual assault in confinement.

 Prison Public Memory Project – uses history, dialogue, the arts and technology to build public memory and safe spaces where people from all walks of life can come together to engage in conversation and learning about the complex and contested role of prisons in communities and society.

 Safety+Justice Challenge – an initiative to reduce over-incarceration by changing the way America thinks about and uses jails.
 The initiative ~ an initial five-year, $75 million investment by the John D. and Catherine T. MacArthur Foundation ~ features a competition to help jurisdictions across the country create fairer, more effective local justice systems.
 Read Blog.